You’ve recorded your first podcast episodes and created a podcast ready RSS feed. Now what?

 Submitting here will also make your podcast available on the Amazon Echo.
 “Alexa play The Podcasters’ Studio.”
 Try it;)

-After submitting to these four primary directories, your show, once indexed (be patient), will appear in over 20 directories.
+After submitting to these five primary directories, your show, once indexed (be patient), will appear in over 20 directories automatically.

 In total there are more than 100 podcast directories available.
 Some of them will be more suited to your content than others based on your niche.
 Take your time, don’t try to submit to all of them in one day.